aschrecengost/EukCHARMer/README.md

 <img width="5479" height="4471" alt="multilevel_placement" src="https://github.com/user-attachments/assets/ba80cbe2-8c3c-4a22-b482-ddc814d9388d" />

-**Figure 2** 3-tier multilevel placement scheme, adapted from (5).
+**Figure 2**.
+3-tier multilevel placement scheme, adapted from (5).
 Processed ASVs from all studies are pre-filtered based on QIIME2 taxonomic assignment.
-1: Unassigned sequences (A) are placed onto the Eukaryote tree, and sequences from your TOI (purple) are extracted.
-2: Sequences which are assigned to you Taxon of choice, either via placement onto the euk tree (A) or taxonomic assignment with QIIME2 (B, C) are placed onto the Taxon tree.
+- 1: Unassigned sequences (A) are placed onto the Eukaryote tree, and sequences from your TOI (purple) are extracted.
+- 2: Sequences which are assigned to you TOI, either via placement onto the euk tree (A) or taxonomic assignment with QIIME2 (B, C) are placed onto the Taxon tree.
 Branches that are associated with a clade tree are colored accordingly (blue, orange, and green).
-3: Clade trees.
+- 3: Clade trees.
 The backbone tree and clade trees overlap each other such that each clade tree is represented by branches in the backbone tree.
 Three sequences A, B, and C which were assigned to your clades of interest on the Taxon tree are placed onto their respective clade tree.

-The multi-level placement approach utilized in this Snakemake pipeline reduces overall computational time, increases the accuracy of taxonomic assignments, allows the user to gain more fine-scale phylogenetic information about their recovered sequences, and, because we also include sequences which were unassigned
+The multi-level placement approach utilized in this Snakemake pipeline reduces overall computational time, increases the accuracy of taxonomic assignments, allows the user to gain more fine-scale phylogenetic information about their recovered sequences, and, because we also include sequences which were unassigned from QIIME2-assignment, recovers sequences that would otherwise be lost.

 Each placement step requires users to provide 4 files:
 - reference alignment files in both `.fasta` and `.phylip` format (in the config file, specified by `MSA_FASTA_`, `MSA_PHYLIP_`),
 - the reference `.tree` file (`_TREE`), and
 - reference taxonomic information in a `.txt` file (`CLADES_`)

 You can generate your own reference trees or use published trees if they are available.
 For example, we used published trees and alignments from (6), (7), and (9).
-For the remaining clade trees, we generated our own.
-For this, we co
+For the remaining clade trees, we generated our own by curating 18S rRNA gene datasets based on the literature and dereplicating based on 99% identity with the aim of including one sequence per species.
+These sequences were aligned with MAFFT and phylogenetic trees generated with RAxML.
+For the reference taxonomic information, we generated a file in which one column contained the label of each branch in the tree, and the other column contained a text string detailing the taxonomy of each branch.
+For example, one row looked like this: `Trimyema_compressum_AB285526    Eukaryota;Ciliophora;Plagiopylea;Plagiopylida;Trimyemidae;Trimyema;Trimyema_compressum_AB285526`.
+For more details, see ref.
+(3).

 ## References: